Free investment calculators — no signup required

 Gamma Risk in the Final Days (0DTE)

-Zero-days-to-expiry (0DTE) options are extreme Gamma environments.
+If you are wondering why Gamma risk is highest near expiration, zero-days-to-expiry (0DTE) options are the clearest example of an extreme Gamma environment.
 Because there's no time value left, even small stock moves can flip an option from worthless to highly valuable (or vice versa) within minutes.
 0DTE trading is popular for day traders but carries extreme Gamma risk — your position can go from profitable to max loss very fast.

 How to Manage Gamma Risk